Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 Credit extends expectation across time.
 It enables present action to depend on future contribution.
 However, forward extension alone does not constitute continuation.

 Continuation requires that such extension can be sustained and repeated.
+Within this chapter, continuation refers operationally to the persistence of coordinated behaviour across temporal intervals rather than to the ontological primitive of referability developed earlier in the framework.

 A single deployment of credit may enable isolated coordination.
 Continuation arises only when the conditions that support such deployment persist across successive intervals.
 This persistence depends not on credit alone, but on the temporals through which contribution is produced, information is captured, expectation is formed, and commitment is extended.